nim-lang/RFCs/README.md

 1. Fork and clone this repository.
 2. Create a new, appropriately named, markdown document in the `RFCs` directory, based on [Template.md](Template.md).
 3. Write your RFC, following the guidelines in the template.
-4. Submit a pull request containing your new file.
+4. Submit an issue containing the contents of the new file.